 1. Get Paid to Do Stuff Online

-Swagbucks – This is one of my favorite ways to earn a little extra cash each month.
-They got famous for paying you for when you search the internet with their search engine.
+This is one of my favorite ways to earn a little extra cash each month.
+Swagbucks got famous for paying you for when you search the internet with their search engine.
 Now they have a ton of different ways to earn money.
 My Swagbucks review details all the options you have to earn.

-TopCashBack– This is my favorite of the cash back shopping rebate sites.
+This is my favorite of the cash back shopping rebate sites.
 When you use their links to visit major online retailer, you get paid a percentage back for your shopping.
-If you are making several purchases a month online, this can help you make $50 back in your own cash..
+You can learn more in my TopCashBack review about all the stores they cover and how much you can get back.

 2. Sell Some Stuff